jessica-leslie-sergey/dse203/README.md

 # 2. Project Description
 --------
-The average person spends 900,000 hours at work over the course of their life-time, so it stands to reason that changing career paths should be taken seriously.
-The skill set a person has is integral to advancing through the working world, so we set out to connect current occupations to job listings to the Coursera courses that will give you the skills to land your dream job.
+The average person spends 900,000 hours at work over the course of their lifetime, so it stands to reason that changing career paths should be taken seriously.
+The skill set a person has, is integral to advancing through the working world, so we set out to connect current occupations to job listings to the Coursera courses that will give you the skills to land your dream job.

 The knowledge graph created in this project accomplishes several goals:
 * First is to correctly connect job listings to occupations, which allows a potential user to find more information about the job on the listing such as average salary and career outlook.
 * Second is to correctly establish a relationship between what skills are needed for a job listing and what skills are taught through courses on Coursera.
 Or framed differently, we want to answer which courses would best teach the majority of needed skills for a job listing.
 * And third, we aim to show a holistic view of jobs and skills.

-The three datasets we used to create the nodes and relationships that made up this knowledge graph were datasets collected from ONET about occupations within the USA, from Dice.com for their job listings, and from Cousera's courses.
+The three datasets we used to create the nodes and relationships that made up this knowledge graph were datasets collected from ONET about occupations within the USA, from Dice.com for their job listings, and from Coursera's courses.

 From the ONET data, collected via API calls, occupations—including their synonyms—and career outlooks were extracted into objects (nodes).
 Pointers (relationships) were retained between each occupation and ONET's career outlook on each.